pooja-gera/Flipsmart/README.md

 Flipsmart is an attempt to bring the features to life of the robust and popular E-Commerce application - Flipkart.
 This project was built as a part of the Flipkart GRID 3.0 where participants to build a Smart Bag Creator Challenge for Flipkart Grocery.

 <b> Motivation: </b>
+With online shopping and e-commerce becoming an integral part of our day-to-day life, it is time that Artificial Intelligence take root into the experience of online shopping.
+Flipsmart is built to provide

 <b> Solved Problems: </b>